w3c/wai-arrm/content/decision-tree.md

 ---

-This tool guides organizations that want to customize their own accessibility roles and Responsibilities Model, based on considerations in their organizations.
-For background and context on this decision tree, **see [ARRM: Accessibility Roles and Responsibilities Model main page](/planning/arrm/)**.
+This tool guides organizations that want to customize their own accessibility roles and responsibilities mapping, based on considerations in their organizations.
+For background and context on this decision tree, **see [ARRM: Accessibility Roles and Responsibilities Mapping main page](/planning/arrm/)**.

 ...